 Make a list of all the things you don’t like about them.
 This might seem mean and cruel, but it’s not.
 It is to help you realize that you and your crush may not have been that compatible after all and that everyone is human.

 If you put your crush up on a pedestal, they’re going to seem like an angel or with the perfect person that would have been so perfect in a relationship.
 Still, realistically everyone is human, and nobody lives up to that excellent standard.
-Write a comprehensive list of things about your crush that can help take away that perfect status in your mind.
+Write a comprehensive list of things about your crush that can help remove that perfect status in your mind.

 26. Be Productive